abcdaaaaaaaaa/MQDataScience/README.md

 ## SuggestedRL For MQ Sensors
 ![suggestedRL](https://github.com/user-attachments/assets/179353ab-5868-4555-9eab-473d8d287018)

-## For detailed explanation, You can also check out the github <a href="https://github.com/abcdaaaaaaaaa/MQSpaceData.h/wiki">Wiki Page
+## For detailed explanation, You can also check out the github <a href="https://github.com/abcdaaaaaaaaa/MQSpaceData.h/wiki">Wiki Page!

-## You can access the library's article <a href="https://www.spacepedia.info/MQDataScience">here
+## You can access the library's article <a href="https://www.spacepedia.info/MQDataScience">Here!